ontodev/robot/docs/export.md

 ### Columns

-The `--header` option is a delimiter-separated (usually comma or tab) list of special keywords or properties used in the ontology.
-The delimiter is predicted based on the `--export` path file extension (`.csv` is comma-separated, anything else will default to tab-separated).
-If you want to override the default delimiter, use the `--delimiter <delim>` option.
-The `--header` argument will exactly match the first line of the export file (the column headers).
+The `--header` option is a pipe-separated list of special keywords or properties used in the ontology.
+The columns in the `--header` argument will exactly match the first line of the export file (the column headers).

 Various `--header` types are supported: